bartusrm7/WorkTracker/README.md

 ### Features:
 * Task Management:
-  - add,
+  - creating new task,
-  - edit,
+  - editing exists task,
-  - mark as completed,
+  - marking as completed,
-  - remove.
+  - removing task.
 * Progress Tracking: Monitor the status of tasks and track progress daily.
 * User Authentication: Register and log in to securely store and manage your tasks.
 * Responsive Design: Fully responsive and optimized for both desktop and mobile devices.